-The main purpose of this section is to give a rough sketch of the proofs of Theorem~\ref{thm:log-derivatives} and Theorem~\ref{thm:ratio-free-plus}.
-The complete proofs are given in Section~\ref{sec:analysis-of-spinors} below, which is the most technical part of our paper.
-We use the following conventions concerning convergence of discrete s-holomorphic functions: \begin{itemize} \item we say that a family of discrete domains $\left(\Omega_{\delta}\right)_{\delta}$ approximates a continuous domain $\Omega\subset\mathbb{C}$ as $\delta\to 0$, if $\partial\Omega_{\delta}$ converges to $\partial\Omega$ in the Hausdorff sense (note that our proofs can be easily generalized for the Carath\'eodory convergence of planar domains which is weaker than the Hausdorff convergence used in this paper for simplicity); \item we say that an s-holomorphic functions (or a spinors) $F_\delta$ defined in $\Omega_\delta^\mathrm{cm}$ (or its double cover) tend to a holomorphic function (or a spinor) $f$ as $\delta\to 0$, if the ``mid-edge values'' $F_\delta\big|_{\Omega_\delta^\mathrm{m}}$ approximate the values of $f$, while the ``corner values'' $F\big|_{\Omega_\delta^\tau}$, $\tau\in\{1,\lambda,i,\overline{\lambda}\}$, tend to the projections of $f$ onto the corresponding lines $\tau\mathbb{R}$ (see Definition~\ref{def: shol}); \item we say that a convergence of discrete functions $F_\delta(z)=F_\delta(z;a,b,\dots)$ to $f(z)=f(z;a,b,\dots)$ is uniform on some compact set, iff the differences $|F_\delta(z;a,b,\dots)-f(z;a,b,\dots)|$ are uniformly small as $\delta\to 0$, when we interpret lattice vertices (or mid-edges, corners, etc) $z,a,b,\dots$ as the corresponding complex points when we plug them into $f$. \end{itemize}
+The main purpose of this section is to derive Theorem~\ref{thm:log-derivatives} and Theorem~\ref{thm:ratio-free-plus} from the convergence results for the discrete spinor observables $F_{\left[\Omega_{\delta},a_1,\dots,a_n\right]}$ which are formulated in Theorems~\ref{thm:obs-away},~\ref{thm:localization-near-a} and~\ref{thm:localization-near-b} below.
+The proofs of those are given in Section~\ref{sec:analysis-of-spinors}, which is the most technical part of our paper.
+We use the following definitions concerning convergence of discrete s-holomorphic functions: \begin{itemize} \item we say that a family $\Omega_{\delta}$ of discrete domains approximates a continuous domain $\Omega\subset\mathbb{C}$ as $\delta\to 0$, if $\partial\Omega_{\delta}$ converges to $\partial\Omega$ in the Hausdorff sense (note that our proofs can be easily generalized for the Carath\'eodory convergence of planar domains which is weaker than the Hausdorff one used in this paper for simplicity); \item we say that an s-holomorphic function (or a spinor) $F_\delta$ defined in $\Omega_\delta^\mathrm{cm}$ (or its double cover) tends to a holomorphic function (or a spinor) $f$ as $\delta\to 0$, if the ``mid-edge values'' $F_\delta\big|_{\Omega_\delta^\mathrm{m}}$ approximate the values of $f$, while the ``corner values'' $F\big|_{\Omega_\delta^\tau}$, $\tau\in\{1,\lambda,i,\overline{\lambda}\}$, tend to the projections of $f$ onto the corresponding lines $\tau\mathbb{R}$ (see Definition~\ref{def: shol}); \item we say that a convergence of discrete functions $F_\delta(z)=F_\delta(z;a_1,a_2,\dots)$ to $f(z)=f(z;a_1,a_2,\dots)$ is uniform on some compact set, iff the differences $|F_\delta(z;a_1,a_2,\dots)-f(z;a_1,a_2,\dots)|$ are uniformly small as $\delta\to 0$, when we interpret lattice vertices (or mid-edges, corners, etc) $z,a_1,a_2,\dots$ as the corresponding complex points when we plug them into $f$. \end{itemize}

 The crucial ingredient of our proofs is the interplay between (a) the values of discrete spinor observables near their branching points, which are related to the ratios of spin correlations by Lemma~\ref{lem:ratios-disc-magnet-spinor}, and (b) the mid-range behavior of these observables, which can be further related to the asymptotics expansions of their scaling limits (\ref{eq: expansion-a}),~(\ref{eq: expansion-b}).